 We meet the third Thursday of each month, from 7:00-9:00pm.

 Where do you meet?

-Our meetings are held at the Bellevue First United Methodist Church at 1934 108th Avenue, Bellevue, WA 98004.
-You can go to our Event Calendar and click on the meeting to obtain directions and a map.
-The parking lot is behind the building and parking is free.
+The church parking lot is behind the building and parking is free.
 You will see a PFLAG sign on top of a set of stairs, which lead to a double doors.
 When you enter and turn right, you will see an open door to the large open space where we meet.
 One of our members will greet you and there is a table set up for you to sign in and create an optional name tag.

 What if I take the bus?

 The closest bus stop to the church is at the corner of Bellevue Way and NE 20th St. It is four blocks from the church, and is a level walk on NE 20th St. The meeting location is also in walking distance from the downtown Bellevue transit center.